Chesty Puller: Supply run

 Puller received orders to deliver supplies to Mirebalais and Lascahobas.
 These two small towns were located in a region where there was a significant presence of Caco guerrillas under the command of Benoît Batraville, who was a high ranking insurgent leader.
 Puller's supply party consisted of twenty-five mounted Haitian Gendarmes along with the pack animals.
 Puller kept his force moving rapidly to avoid risking an ambush or night attack by the Caco.

-Later on, the small force of Gendarmes led by Puller ran in to an equally surprised column of about one hundred Cacos coming from the opposite direction around a bend in the road.
+Later on, the small force of Gendarmes led by Puller ran into an equally surprised column of about one hundred Cacos coming from the opposite direction around a bend in the road.
 Puller ordered a charge and spurred his horse forward to attack the Cacos.
 The Gendarmes charged beside him and scattered the Cacos, who used guerilla tactics and therefore seldom stood their ground if attacked by a significant force.
 The Cacos fired a handful of shots at the onrushing American-led Gendarmes and then dispersed to make pursuit more difficult.
 With the burden of the pack mules, Puller could not pursue the evasive Cacos.
 After the clash ended, one dead Caco bandit was found.

 This skirmish was Puller's first engagement in the occupation and showed his adeptness at aggressive action and effective leadership from the front.
 Puller and his force of Gendarmes reached Mirebalais and delivered the supplies needed by the town.
 The next day, Puller made a 34-hour round trip to Lascahobas to deliver the final supplies and then returned to Port-au-Prince completing his supply run.